This paper is for an academic discussion and does not claim to issue religious edicts

 are medical causes for sexual dysfunction such as post surgery, certain medications, drug and alcohol abuse, diseases such

-Treatment of sexual dysfunction: Most sexual dysfunctions have both a physical and
+Treatment of sexual dysfunction: Most sexual dysfunctions have both physical and

-a psychological component and treatment must address both components.
+psychological components and treatment must address both components.
 Pharmacotherapy involves use of specific drugs.
 Hormones

 can be used when the problem is due to hormonal imbalance.
 Surgical treatment is used for erectile dysfunction.